Vector - Simple Optimizations

 Optimized Assignment Operator

-The final optimization is because resource allocation is expensive.
-So if we can avoid the resource allocation completely and just reuse the space we currently have.
+The final optimization is because resource allocation is expensive, if we can avoid the resource allocation altogether and reuse the space we currently have.

 Copy Assignment